njoubert/spooky/README.md

 	git submodule init
 	git submodule update

-These are the dependencies, and how to install them on a node:
+These are the dependencies, and how to install them:

 - libsbp https://github.com/swift-nav/libsbp